qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/_index.md

 Seamlessly deploy and manage your vector database across diverse environments, ensuring performance, security, and cost efficiency for AI-driven applications.

-Qdrant Hybrid Cloud integrates Kubernetes clusters from any setting - cloud, on-premises, or edge - into a unified, enterprise-grade managed service.
+[Qdrant Hybrid Cloud](https://hybrid-cloud.qdrant.tech/) integrates Kubernetes clusters from any setting - cloud, on-premises, or edge - into a unified, enterprise-grade managed service.

-This lets you use Qdrant Cloud's UI to create and manager your database cluster, but they still remain within your infrastructure. **All Qdrant databases will operate solely within your network, using your storage and compute resources.**
+You can use [Qdrant Cloud's UI](/documentation/cloud/create-cluster/) to create and manage your database clusters, while they still remain within your infrastructure. **All Qdrant databases will operate solely within your network, using your storage and compute resources.**

 Qdrant Hybrid Cloud ensures data privacy, deployment flexibility, low latency, and delivers cost savings, elevating standards for vector search and AI applications.